 Using a variety of biochemical, biophysical, and live cell imaging approaches, the Petrie lab aims to understand how intracellular pressure is controlled by actomyosin contractility in migrating cells in response to matrix structure.
 Further, we seek to establish if the intracellular pressure generation machinery in metastatic cells is abnormal compared to primary fibroblasts and test the hypothesis that defective pressure regulation promotes cancer cell invasion into 3D extracellular matrix.

 Ryan Petrie, PhD, received a BS in biochemistry from the University of Victoria in 1997, a MS in immune cell signaling from the University of Calgary in 2002, and a PhD in cell biology from McGill University in 2008.
-He recently completed a research fellowship with the Laboratory of Cell and Developmental Biology in the National Institute of Dental and Craniofacial Research on the NIH campus.
-During his postdoctoral fellowship, Petrie used a combination of live cell imaging and intracellular pressure measurements in single cells to discover a new pressure-based mechanism of cell movement.
-He will continue to refine his nuclear-piston model of pressure-driven cell migration as an assistant professor in the Department of Biology.
+Following a research fellowship at the National Institutes of Health (NIH), he opened his lab at Drexel in 2015.
+At the NIH, Petrie used a combination of live cell imaging and biophysical measurements in single cells to discover a new pressure-based mechanism of cell movement.
+His lab continues to refine this nuclear-piston model of pressure-driven cell migration in the Department of Biology.